Our Departments

 All upper-level science electives are offered at the Honors level.
 Honors-level electives are single-semester courses available to juniors and seniors who meet course eligibility requirements.
 Honors electives allow students to explore a subject of interest without AT-level rigor.
 NOTE: Not all courses are offered every year.

-- The Biology & Economics of Cancer Honors
+The Biology & Economics of Cancer Honors

-- Biotechnology & Bioethics Honors
+Biotechnology & Bioethics Honors

 This course will increase students’ understanding of the many biotechniques applied to medicine, agriculture, forensics, and pharmacology.
 In the laboratory component of this course, we will learn about and perform multiple experiments, including restriction enzyme digests, CRISPR, bacterial transformations, and polymerase chain reactions (PCR).
 In the bioethical component of this course, we will consider how the use of the above-mentioned lab techniques (and others) leads to the ethical debates society presently faces.
 We will discuss bioethical issues involving cloning and genetic engineering, rights to “genomic privacy,” the use of DNA fingerprinting in establishing guilt or innocence in criminal trials, and the global/environmental impact of engineering genetically modified organisms (GMOs).
-Prerequisite: completion of Biology or Biology Honors
+Prerequisite: completion of Biology

-- Climate Change & Global Inequities Honors
+Climate Change & Global Inequities Honors

 In this course, students examine climate change from an interdisciplinary perspective, focusing on its disproportionate global impact on different communities around the world.
 Students will explore the planet's systems, human impact, and how existing inequalities both shape and are impacted by the effects of climate change.
 Key topics include resource access, displacement, food insecurity, health, energy, and land rights, all viewed through the lens of environmental science, policy, social justice, economics, and public health.
 The course integrates indigenous knowledge with modern climate data.
 Students will engage with case studies, diverse perspectives, and data collection to deepen their understanding of climate change’s multifaceted effects.
 Throughout, they will reflect on their role in shaping the future of the Earth’s climate.
 Prerequisite: completion of Physics and Chemistry